 - communicate the contents of this policy to all pupils and parents to ensure that the School's expectations are transparent to all pupils and parents, and that expectations of, and responses to, behaviour are consistent, fair, proportionate, and predictable.
-Staff will do this by routinely reminding pupils of expectations in class, as part of assemblies and during PSHE sessions; - apply this policy fairly, consistently, proportionately, and without discrimination, taking into account SEND as well as the additional challenges that some vulnerable pupils may face; - make reasonable adjustments for disabled pupils as required; - promote a teaching and learning ethos which encourages all pupils to attend and participate in lessons whatever their level of ability or need; - model positive behaviour; - not tolerate disruption to teaching, learning or school routines and take proportionate action to restore acceptable standards of behaviour; - record incidents of poor behaviour and any given sanctions on CPOMS; - provide praise, rewards and reinforce positive behaviour; - deal with incidents of bullying, discrimination, aggression and derogatory language quickly and effectively; - focus on de-escalation and preventative strategies rather than being solely reactive; - consider the welfare of the whole School community and ensure that the majority of pupils' education is not jeopardised by the disruptive behaviour of a minority of pupils; - contribute to the development of systems which support and reinforce positive behaviour;
+Staff will do this by routinely reminding pupils of expectations in class, as part of assemblies and during PSHE sessions - apply this policy fairly, consistently, proportionately, and without discrimination, taking into account SEND as well as the additional challenges that some vulnerable pupils may face; - make reasonable adjustments for disabled pupils as required; - promote a teaching and learning ethos which encourages all pupils to attend and participate in lessons whatever their level of ability or need; - model positive behaviour; - not tolerate disruption to teaching, learning or school routines and take proportionate action to restore acceptable standards of behaviour; - challenge pupils to meet the school expectations and maintain the boundaries of acceptable conduct; - record incidents of poor behaviour and any given sanctions in the pupil's behavioural log; - provide praise, rewards and reinforce positive behaviour; - deal with incidents of bullying, discrimination, aggression and derogatory language quickly and effectively; - focus on de-escalation and preventative strategies rather than being solely reactive; - consider the welfare of the whole School community and ensure that the majority of pupils' education is not jeopardised by the disruptive behaviour of a minority of pupils; - contribute to the development of systems which support and reinforce positive behaviour; - recognise that there may be contributory factors which affect pupil's behaviour and respond according to individual need; - identify pupils who are experiencing difficulties in developing or sustaining appropriate behaviour and put in place general and targeted interventions to improve pupil behaviour and provide support.
+This could include: - more frequent engagement with parents; - home visits; - behaviour chart; - time in a pupil support unit; - engaging with local partners and agencies to address specific challenges; - consideration of whether a multi-agency assessment such [as early help of Education Health and Care Plan1] is required; and/or] - designing an Individual Behaviour Plan with set targets and support strategies embedded within; - contact parents if there is a problem with attendance, punctuality or equipment and about any concerns or problems that affect their child's work or behaviour; - set, mark and monitor homework and provide facilities for children to do homework in the school if required; - send parents an annual written report on their child's progress and arrange Parents' Evenings during which progress will be discussed; and

-- recognise that there may be contributory factors which affect pupil's behaviour and respond according to individual need; - identify pupils who are experiencing difficulties in developing or sustaining appropriate behaviour and consider designing an Behavioural Additional Needs Plan with set targets and support strategies embedded within; - contact parents if there is a problem with attendance, punctuality or equipment and about any concerns or problems that affect their child's work or behaviour; - set, mark and monitor homework and provide facilities for children to do homework in the school if required; - send parents an annual written report on their child's progress and arrange Parents' Evenings during which progress will be discussed; and - engage with and attend all training and development sessions to continually improve behaviour management and learn from best practice.
+• engage with and attend all training and development sessions to continually improve behaviour management and learn from best practice.

-4.4 Parents
+4.6 Parents